stblr/Hanachan/README.md

 # Hanachan

+This project is abandoned in favor of riidefi/mkw and stblr/mkw-cs.

 A reimplementation of the physics engine of Mario Kart Wii, aiming for perfectly accurate ghost replay.
 The initial goal is to reach 100% coverage of the CTGP database on Nintendo tracks.

 ## Status